 The proper phosphorus levels can be important for regulating hair growth down at the root.

 Many of us are familiar with sodium through salt.
-Having enough in our systems is important to retaining hydration, keeping bacteria at bay, conducting nerve impulses, and even contracting or relaxing our muscles.
+Having enough in our systems is essential to retaining hydration, keeping bacteria at bay, conducting nerve impulses, and even contracting or relaxing our muscles.

 Too much sodium can build up and block your hair from receiving nutrients.
 But a little bit can add volume!